Slava314/TeamCity_test_task/README.md

 ### Description

 After the start script add new project in TeamCity with local git repository as vcs-root.
-Make default build and run 100 builds with last commits.
+Make default build and run 100 builds with last commits in batches by 10 builds.
 After it collect statistics of these builds and write it in `statistics.txt` and `build.txt`.

 ### How to run project